 by Mars van Grunsven

-Mars van Grunsven is a Dutch-American journalist, whose work appears in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and TNR.
+Mars van Grunsven is a Dutch-American journalist, whose work has appeared in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and TNR.
 His stories have also appeared in NRC Handelsblad, Holland’s leading newspaper, and on Dutch national radio and TV.

 As a US correspondent, Mars writes long-form articles about political thought, social issues, economics and culture, to name a few broad areas.
 One particular area of focus is social activism, as Mars is fascinated by America’s tradition of activism, stretching from the American Revolution to Antifa.